EthanSiapno/Swift100/unit1/README.md

 **Consolidation**
 - [ ] Day 15

+**Code**
+- [x] Checkpoint 4

 ## Notable Notes:
 * Enums
 * Case+Switch Statements
 * Continue (and breaks) in loops
 * Tuples and Sets
+* Customizing function parameter labels
+  * Omit (\_)
+    * Removes the parameter when calling the function
+  * for
+    * Replaces the first parameter with the key word 'for'
+  * Overall adds readability
+* Error handling
+  * Do, Catch, and Try
+    * Try implies that the function can throw a function, whereas not using try on a function means that the function should not be capable of throwing an error.
+*